Valmont (VMI)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

 Diving into the nuances of Valmont’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Valmont’s operating margin declined this quarter but expanded by 1.3 percentage points over the last five years.
-Its share count also shrank by 7.4%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+As we mentioned earlier, Valmont’s operating margin expanded by 1.5 percentage points over the last five years.
+On top of that, its share count shrank by 7.2%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For Valmont, its two-year annual EPS growth of 6.8% was lower than its five-year trend.
-This wasn’t great, but at least the company was successful in other measures of financial health.
+For Valmont, its two-year annual EPS growth of 7.2% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q2, Valmont reported EPS at $4.88, up from $4.76 in the same quarter last year.
-This print beat analysts’ estimates by 2.1%.
+In Q3, Valmont reported adjusted EPS of $4.98, up from $4.11 in the same quarter last year.
+This print beat analysts’ estimates by 7.8%.
 We also like to analyze expected EPS growth based on Wall Street analysts’ consensus projections, but there is insufficient data.

 9. Cash Is King

-Taking a step back, we can see that Valmont’s margin expanded by 9 percentage points during that time.
-This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.
+Taking a step back, an encouraging sign is that Valmont’s margin expanded by 10.3 percentage points during that time.
+The company’s improvement shows it’s heading in the right direction, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

-Valmont’s free cash flow clocked in at $96.06 million in Q2, equivalent to a 9.1% margin.
-The company’s cash profitability regressed as it was 1.7 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+Valmont’s free cash flow clocked in at $70.58 million in Q3, equivalent to a 6.7% margin.
+The company’s cash profitability regressed as it was 13.3 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
 We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, leading to short-term swings.
 Long-term trends are more important.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Valmont’s ROIC averaged 1.1 percentage point decreases each year.
-Only time will tell if its new bets can bear fruit and potentially reverse the trend.
+On average, Valmont’s ROIC increased by 1.8 percentage points annually over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 11. Balance Sheet Assessment